galaxyproject/training-material/topics/imaging/tutorials/tutorial-CP/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    > This is the only time-consuming step of the workflow, as it needs to perform all the analysis in the input dataset.
+>    > This is the only time-consuming step of the workflow, as it needs to perform the whole analysis in the input dataset.
 >    {: .comment}
 >
 {: .hands_on}